gleam-lang/website/book-src/tour/tuples.md

 # Tuple

-Lists are good for when we want a collection of one type, but sometime we want to combine multiple values of different types.
+Lists are good for when we want a collection of one type, but sometimes we want to combine multiple values of different types.
 In this case tuples are a quick and convenient option.